 Tours depart from the Backeddy Marina at 10:30 am (it’s not essential but we recommend that you overnight on the Sechelt Peninsula; 2 nights is even better.)
 On this tour you can marvel at the large landscapes, waterfalls, native pictographs, glaciers, and early settlement areas.
 The boat operator will comment on the most interesting features of Jervis Inlet.
 We touch on the history, geography and current events.
 This is the highlight for a lot of passengers.
 There are so many interesting things to see in the 30 mile trip!
 Don’t try to pay attention to everything.
 Pick out what fascinates you, relax and enjoy.

 At the entrance to Princess Louisa Inlet we pass through Malibu Rapids.
 This narrow channel was overlooked by the first European explorer.
-The shallow channel restricts water flow so extreme currents during large tidal exchanges.
+The shallow channel restricts water flow so extreme currents develop during large tidal exchanges.
 It’s no problem for our fast planing hull boats and capable operators.
 Inside Princess Louisa Inlet everything seems to get bigger, steeper and grander.
 When you go ashore in the Provincial Park, relax and enjoy 1 hour of free time to explore.
 There is a dock and short 500 meter round trip walking trail (550 yards) that gives you easy access to the base of the legendary Chatterbox Falls.
 There is also a picnic area (we recommend you bring a lunch) and outhouses.
-We budget another 30 minutes ashore to participate in a guided tour around the Malibu Club before our estimated run time home of 1.5 hours.

 Our tour boats are classified “Small Passenger Vessels” by Transport Canada.
 For passenger comfort on a long day like this we use boats with cabins and inside seating.
 The back deck area is open for unrestricted viewing.